 Still, note that experiencing any of these symptoms does not automatically merit a cancer diagnosis.
-It remains essential to consult a doctor or dentist when these conditions have been observed especially when they have lasted more than two weeks.
+It remains essential to consult a doctor or dentist when these conditions have been observed, especially when they have lasted more than two weeks.

 How can Oral Cancer be Detected?

-Dentists and doctors can also use special dyes or lights to check for abnormalities, particularly for individuals with higher risk of developing cancer.
+Dentists and doctors can also use special dyes or lights to check for abnormalities, particularly for individuals with a higher risk of developing cancer.

 If a lump or suspicious-looking area has been detected, the dentist or doctor will direct the patient to an ear, nose, and throat doctor or an oral and maxillofacial surgeon who will do a complete head and neck exam.

 Procedures that may be done to examine the areas correctly include an indirect pharyngoscopy and laryngoscopy and direct pharyngoscopy and laryngoscopy.
 For the former, small mirror with long and thin handles will be used to view the throat, base of the tongue, and voice box.
-For the latter, a flexible fiber-optic scope called an endoscope will be put through the mouth or nose to see areas that the mirror may not reach such as the nasopharynx and voice box.
+For the latter, a flexible fiber-optic scope called an endoscope would be put through the mouth or nose to see areas that the mirror may not reach such as the nasopharynx and voice box.
 Another option will be a panendoscopy.

-Aside from the tests mentioned above, imaging tests, such as chest X-ray, computed tomography or CT scan, magnetic resonance imaging or MRI, positron emission tomography or PET, and barium swallow, may also be done to help look for a tumor, how far cancer has spread, the effectiveness of the treatment, and possibility of recurrence.
+Aside from the tests mentioned above, imaging tests, such as chest X-ray, computed tomography or CT scan, magnetic resonance imaging or MRI, positron emission tomography or PET, and barium swallow, may also be done to help look for a tumor, how far cancer has spread, the effectiveness of the treatment, and the possibility of recurrence.